hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2BrushSizeIndicator.class/README.md

-A M2BrushSizeIndicator is an Indicator for the size of the current brush.
+An M2BrushSizeIndicator is an Indicator for the size of the current brush.